What If I’m Injured in a Car Accident but Don’t Have Medical Insurance?

 Paying Medical Bills Before Resolving a Personal Injury Claim

-If the other driver was the cause of your injuries, you may be entitled to compensation for your medical bills and other damages, but you will not receive this money until after your claim has settled or at the conclusion of your lawsuit.
+If the other driver in the car accident was the cause of your injuries, you may be entitled to compensation for your medical bills and other damages, but you will not receive this money until after your claim has settled or at the conclusion of your lawsuit.

 Generally, it will be your responsibility to pay your medical bills as they arise.
 So, how can you cover the medical bills prior to receiving compensation?
 There are some ways to either get your bills paid or to relieve some of the financial burden.
 Some common methods for paying medical bills include: